 Tuition for Third Course Registration

-Effective for the Spring 2006 semester, McLennan Community College will charge a higher tuition rate to students registering for a course the third or subsequent time.
+McLennan Community College will charge a higher tuition rate to students registering for a course the third or subsequent time.
 Third and subsequent registrations for most credit and Continuing Education/Workforce Training courses will result in higher tuition charges.
 Developmental courses and certain other courses, as defined by Texas Higher Education Coordinating Board guidelines, will not be charged a higher rate.

 Third and subsequent registrations include courses taken at McLennan Community College since the Fall, 2002, semester.
 The additional charge for each credit course taken a third or subsequent time will be $60 per credit hour in addition to the tuition charged based on the student’s residency status.